Madisonkanna/madisonkanna.com/src/content/themasterswitch.md

 Yet many would say Silicon Valley targets stagnant monopolists and challenge the existing order, leaving no monopoly dominant for long.
 And the internet's structure is inherently more open than other information technologies that preceded it.
 When a system is open and software can be written for it, more people will use it.
 Google’s Android, an open-source platform for phones, can reach more customers as Apple’s iOS only works with iPhone and is more closed.

-**So can open design of the internet make it insusceptible to the cycle?
+**So will the open design of the internet make it insusceptible to the cycle?
 Does the cycle apply to the internet?**

 So far, the internet has shown itself to be susceptible to network economies, with efficiencies naturally arising from centralized control.